Theodor Jensen: Formula 4

-Having foregone karting, Jensen began his car racing career in his home country, competing in the 2022 F4 Danish Championship.
+Having forgone karting, Jensen began his car racing career in his home country, competing in the 2022 F4 Danish Championship.
 Driving for Team Formula Sport, Jensen scored a lone win at Padborg Park and finished seventh in the standings.
 He also contested the final three rounds of the Spanish F4 Championship with Saintéloc Racing.

 At the start of 2023, Jensen contested F4 UAE with Saintéloc, where he did not score points.
 This trend continued into Jensen's full Spanish F4 season, where he was classified 30th in the championship after scoring a best race finish of 12th in Barcelona.
 He also drove in several rounds of the Danish F4 season, winning four races.

 Formula Regional

 Jensen moved up to Eurocup-3 in 2024 with Palou Motorsport.
 He cited a driver-focused environment as the reason for his switch, which he made in view of switching to the Road to Indy ladder in the future.
 After the more experienced Kirill Smal left the series following the second round, Jensen became Palou's main points scorer, eventually finishing 14th in the standings.
 His highlight performance came at the Algarve, as Jensen went from 20th to seventh during race 3.